Overcast · 18°

 A.

 If you purchase property with a redemption period, you will be issued a Certificate of Purchase.
-When the redemption period is up, you may then return the original Certificate of Purchase to the Sheriff and receive a Sheriff’s Deed.
+When the redemption period is up, you may then return the original Certificate of Purchase to the Sheriff, pay the required fee and receive a Sheriff’s Deed.
 If you lose the original Certificate of Purchase, you will not receive a Sheriff’s Deed until you get a court order directing the Sheriff to issue you a duplicate Certificate of Purchase.
-(626.96) If you fail to have a Sheriff’s Deed issued within 8 years after the date of issuance of the Certificate of Purchase, the Sheriff’s Sale will be cancelled.
+(626.96).
+If you fail to have a Sheriff’s Deed issued within 8 years after the date of issuance of the Certificate of Purchase, the Sheriff’s Sale will be cancelled.
 (626.97)

 Q.